 The Mentoring School are now taking bookings to come and deliver this course to in-house teams at colleges or secondary schools or groups of neighbouring establishments.

-The course costs £650 + VAT per person, however it is being offered for in-house teams for a limited time for only £450 + VAT per person.
+The course costs £650 + VAT per person, however it is being offered for in-house teams for a discounted price.

 To enquire about more information or availability, please call our team on 02381 120010 or email us at firstname.lastname@example.org